BATMAN: Gotham Knights #15

 Page 17, panel two

-Same shot, except now the grass is up to the middle of his calf.
+Same shot, except now the grass is

 NO COPY